AhmedMuhaameed/Balance-Sheet/README.md

 # Balance Sheet
 * #Balance Sheet Created By JavaScript<br />
-You can easly add items as expanses or income. it will automatically calculate total income and expenses with percntages. you can remove any item.
+You can easly add items as expanses or income.<br />
+it will automatically calculate total income and expenses with percntages.<br />
+you can remove any item.<br />
-Friendly UI for users.
+Friendly UI for users.<br />

 * # Run project <br />
 No requirment before running just open 'index.html'